jzyxyz/SpotifyLens/README.md

 - [x] Customize keys to export on objects.
 - [x] Top artists/tracks.
 - [x] Genre data.
-- [ ] Compare the similarties of two playlist.
 - [ ] Reorgnize code to be more maintainable.
-- [ ] Playlist Mood/Context/Properties analysis.
+- [x] Playlist audio features analysis.
 - [ ] Rewrite the project in Typescript.